About Lisa Bennett

-Lisa has worked with leaders and teams in business, sustainability, health, women’s rights, education, and other fields.
-Lisa has partnered with organizations including the American Psychological Association, Brown University, Cornell University, the MacArthur Award-winning FrameWorks Institute, Human Rights Campaign, Packard Foundation, Southern Poverty Law Center, and Woods Hole Research Center.
+Lisa has partnered with organizations including the American Psychological Association, Brown University, California Academy of Sciences, Center for Ecoliteracy, Chambers for Clean Energy and Innovation, Conferences for Women, Cornell University, the MacArthur Award-winning FrameWorks Institute, Human Rights Campaign, Packard Foundation, Protect Our Winters, Southern Poverty Law Center, Woods Hole Research Center, and others.

 Once upon a time, when people asked me where I was from, I’d duck the question because my hometown felt like a place I was trying to escape.
 Now, I realize how profoundly it influenced my life’s direction and prepared me for the work I do today.